vuza/micro-frontends-docu/README.md

 ### Next tasks

-In order to extend this (or a similar) repository with many other possible approaches and their (dis-)advantages I want to extend the current POC or build a new one based on the current one's key learnings.
+In order to extend this (or a similar) repository with many other possible approaches and their (dis-)advantages I want to extend the current Micro Frontends webshop POC or build a new Micro Frontend webshop based on the current one's key learnings.

 **Questions to be answered**